Kate-Willett/HadISDH_Marine_Build/README.md

 trk 0=200329 (99.7%), 1=585 (0.3%), 9=57 (<0.1%) (not passed through to buddy)
 land - not set!

 DPT and AT clim buddy rep ssat repsat (and trk by default) pass: 170109 (84.6%) DPT clim buddy rep ssat repsat (and trk by default) pass: 179689 (89.4%) AT clim buddy rep ssat repsat (and trk by default) pass: 185431 (92.3%)

+This is all now written up in the blog (with figures): http://hadisdh.blogspot.co.uk/2016/03/exploring-marine-data-qc.html

+I have started to run the QC properly - fingers crossed this will write to ICOADS.2.5.1/ERAclimNBC/new_suite_197312_ERAclimNBC.txt
+>sbatch --mem=12000 --time=360 --ntasks=1 --output=mds10MAR2016_19731977.log ./run_MDS_MAR2016.sh 1973 1977 1 12
+DOH - should have updated the length of time it can run for!!!
+Set going at 15:02 - will fall at 18:02.
+WON'T LET ME GO OVER 360mins (6 hours)
+Seems to take ~30mins to complete (for Jan 1973 at least) so we may just be ok.

+Jan 2010 investigation:
+There is a line of AT and DPT at ~81N that looks a bit odd - stands out from the rest, very little variation in latitude.
+On further investigation, all valid obs (not clim fails) are 81.?
+N and between 138W to 144W.
+These are mostly shipid=UFTA, with a few shipid=MASKSTID.
+All are PT=5 (ship).
+So these are probably ok.

+There is a line of AT and DPT at ~-66S and between 139E adnd(351 obs between -66 and -67S).
+These are mostly shipid=FHZI and PT=5 (ship).
+FHZI has 645 obs in total - all -45 to -67 S and 135-145E.
+Looking at the time points of the latitude steps the ship sits at ~-66 between 90 to 460 time points.
+Looking at time series of the actual and anomaly values for AT, DPT and SST it doesn't look so much like something wierd is going on.
+SST looks fine although there is a lot of missing data between 90 and 250 time steps.
+AT looks ok.
+The temperautre dances around 0 deg for the 90 to 460 time steps, peaking between 350 and 450 to give anomalies around 10 deg.
+The anomalies are mostly above zero but not often peaking more than 6 degrees positive.
+The location of the ship is just at the Antarctic Circle and very close/possibly on the land mass
+(Magnetic Pole?).
+Its summer (January) down there so temperatures could be above zero.
+The DPT is a little more interesting.
+The actual values dip down very low between 100 to 200 time steps and again between 430-450.
+In between those periods it rises close to (but mostly below) zero.
+The anomalies are close to zero during the 'dip down' periods and well above zero in between.
+So, this could be and ERA bias.
+It could be some odd data but it could be real - nothing totally crazy.
+This may lessen when we start using OBSclims?
+See ~hadkw/Desktop/HadISDH/MARINEIMAGES/*FHZI* for images and blog post:
+FHZI is an Australian ship: http://www.meteo.shom.fr/cgi-bin/meteo/display_vos_ext.cgi?callchx=FHZI

 Mar 10th
 [KW]